oveee92/vaulti/README.md

 Won't put the dependencies in the `pyproject.toml` file for now, since with Ansible, sometimes you want ansible-core on a specific version.
-Any mention of the required libraries will make pip upgrade ansible and ansible-core packages even if the requirements don't make it necessary.
+Any mention of the required libraries will make pip upgrade `ansible` and `ansible-core` packages even if the requirements don't make it necessary.

 Having to use `--no-deps` for installing this tool is just asking for trouble.

 ```
-ruamel.yaml>=0.16.6" # Won't work before this version due to TaggedScalar changes
+ruamel.yaml>=0.16.6 # Won't work before this version due to TaggedScalar changes
-ansible>=2.4.0.0", # Won't work for older versions due to pycrypto
+ansible>=2.4.0.0 # Won't work for older versions due to pycrypto
 ```